astrcrai/prospero-docs/docs/source/highlights.rst

 **2023**

+* | JADES NIRSpec Initial Data Release for the Hubble Ultra Deep Field: Redshifts and Line Fluxes of Distant Galaxies from the Deepest JWST Cycle 1 NIRSpec Multi-Object Spectroscopy
+  | Bunker, A. et al., 2023, Astronomy & Astrophysics (submitted)

+* | Inside the bubble: exploring the environments of reionisation-era Lyman-{\alpha} emitting galaxies with JADES and FRESCO
+  | Witstok, J. et al., 2023,  Astronomy & Astrophysics (submitted)

+* | Discovery of a quiescent galaxy at z=7.3
+  | Looser, T. et al., 2023, Astronomy & Astrophysics (submitted)

+* | JADES: Differing assembly histories of galaxies -- Observational evidence for bursty SFHs and (mini-)quenching in the first billion years of the Universe
+  | Looser, T. et al., 2023, Astronomy & Astrophysics (submitted)

+* | JADES: The emergence and evolution of Ly-alpha emission & constraints on the IGM neutral fraction
+  | Jones, G.C. et al., 2023, Astronomy & Astrophysics (submitted)

 * | Constraining the shape of dark matter haloes with globular clusters
   | Reina-Campos, M. et al., 2023, Monthly Notices of the Royal Astronomical Society (submitted)